Homeschooling Resources UK

 Reading Eggs: Reading Eggs uses animation, bright colours and fun characters to keep kids engaged in an interactive multi-level program from phonic identification to more complex challenges.
+This has been an absolute game changer for our family when it comes to teaching reading!
 You can get a free trial of Reading Eggs here and the annual subscription is £39.95, or £47.95 when combined with a Mathseeds membership.

 Science Kids.co.nz: A huge free resource of science-related info, games, activities and challenges.
 From Earth facts to science word scrambles and plant-growing activities, kids will love browsing this science site.

 CBBC: Play games featuring CBBC famous faces, take quizzes, watch CBBC programs and find info on your favourite topics on this completely free website for kids.
 We particularly enjoy the material in the ‘animals’ topic section, with wildlife odd-one-outs and dino footprint classes.

 Historyforkids.net: Touch on Tudor topics and delve into the Druids with this free and comprehensive history website for children (and curious adults).
 Download free PDF worksheets and colouring sheets on different history topics or play games and quizzes online!